-A Bit of Western-centric History It is well known that ancient Greeks made fish sauce (from the garos fish) and that ancient Roman garum and liquamen were highly prized seasonings, possibly on par with olive oil and wine.
-Lower classes had less refined options.
-Its use continued throughout the Middle Ages and Renaissance.
+A Bit of Western-centric History It is well known that the ancients (and others) made fish sauce (often from the garos fish) and that ancient Roman garum and liquamen were highly prized seasonings and primary salt sources in cuisine, possibly on par with olive oil and onions.
+Lower classes had less refined options, pretty much pure guts and blood, but it was ubiquitous.
+Its use continued throughout the Middle Ages and into the Renaissance even.
 There are theories that fish sauce actually passed from West to East, and not the other way around, though it may have been parallel evolution.

-Most importantly in allaying any fears, Ketchup was originally a pickled fish Chinese sauce with strong fish sauce similarities.
+Most importantly in allaying any fears, Ketchup was originally a pickled fish-based Chinese sauce with strong fish sauce similarities.
 The term "catchup" was even dictionary-ized in English by 1690.
 Fish sauce is much more a rediscovery than some sort of new invention, which means you should not fear this old friend.
 Today you can find Colatura from Southern Italy and it is only a matter of hours before some Portland hipster stuffs their smelly DIY fish juice in a bretty sherry barrel and becomes an Instagram hero.
-Weeks later the world goes into a Mast Brothers frenzy.
 Using Fish Sauce Fish sauce is fishy.
 Moving on from that banality, fish sauce (assuming it is of good quality) is quite diverse with a good deal of fermented complexity.
-It is also a good case of low temperature Maillard reactions, a more complicated cousin of caramelization and one of the most important reactions we cooks utilize.
+It is also a good example of low temperature Maillard reactions, a more complicated cousin of caramelization and one of the most important processes we cooks utilize.
 It is a serious umami additive.
-Also, please don't be cheap and only buy decent quality in glass and watch the additive numbers.
-Some sugar is ok, maybe hydrolized vegetable protein in a pinch, but more than 5 ingredients?
+Also, please don't be cheap and only buy decent quality in glass bottles and watch the additive numbers.
+Some sugar is ok, maybe some hydrolized vegetable protein (more umami) but if it has more than 5 ingredients?
 Skip it.
-Early on I read that fish sauce should either be cooked a lot or not at all, and this is a good way to think about it.
+Early on I read that fish sauce should either be cooked a lot or as briefly as possible, and this is a good way to think about it.
 Fish sauce in many applications is a deep flavor layering ingredient, usually beefing up the midrange with meaty, savory, caramelly tones and softening edges.
 In a stew, a pasta sauce, any slow and long-cooked braise add it early to allow the obvious aroma to dissipate while integrating.
 For a quick finishing pop riding from midrange to front and center, a splash at the end in the pan or integrated in to a sauce is the way to go.
 But always think of fish sauce as a voice amongst others.
 It loves sugar, especially sugar with acid, meats including beef and chicken, and the alium family.
 It is truly a chameleon and can be nudged in many directions provided you respect its potency yet have little fear.
 You can always add it - taking it away is another blog post.